-An Ecological Offsetting Strategy (EOS) will be developed to address the removal of a wetland unit that is approximately 0.2 ha in area at a 3:1 ratio as well as a 1:1 ratio for a 15 m buffer.
-It is recommended that this be addressed as a condition of approval.
+An Ecological Offsetting Strategy (EOS) will be resolved to address the removal of a wetland unit and other losses.
+The requested values are provided in this report.
+It is recommended that this be resolved with LSRCA as a condition of approval.